Setting up two factor authentication - a guide for all users

 Adding a user

-- Click the plus button in the toolbar at the top
+- Click the Add User button at the top right of the screen

 You can enter the user’s name and username.
 If the username isn’t their email address, enter their email address in the field provided too.
 This is useful